krateoplatformops/azuredevops-provider-kog-chart/docs/migration_guide.md

 - connectorConfigRef:
 -  namespace: default
 -   name: connectorconfig-sample
-+ authenticationRefs:
++ configurationRef:                               # Reference to a PipelineConfiguration CR that contains the authentication information.
-+   basicAuthRef: azure-devops-basic-auth          # Reference to a CR containing the basic authentication information.
++   name: my-pipeline-config

-+ api-version: "7.2-preview.1"                     # Version of the API to use
++   namespace: default

 + organization: krateo-kog                         # Name of the Azure DevOps organization
 + project: "project-1-classic"                     # ID or name of the project